New publications

 - Frequent occurrence of herpes.

-- Constant relapse of diseases.
+- Constant relapses of diseases.

-What diagnostic methods does the immunologist use?
+What diagnostic methods does an immunologist use?

-- Investigation of immune and interferon status.
+- Study of immune and interferon status.

-- Bacteriological cultures of blood for sterility.
+- Bacteriological blood cultures for sterility.

-- Crops from throat, nose, ear, conjunctiva.
+- Cultures from the throat, nose, ear, conjunctiva.

-- Molecular-biological and serological studies.
+- Molecular biological and serological studies.

-If necessary, the immunologist can also use such diagnostic methods as percussion, palpation, auscultation, ultrasound, x-ray, electrocardiogram, tissue biopsy, etc.
+If necessary, the immunologist can also use diagnostic methods such as percussion, palpation, auscultation, ultrasound, X-ray, electrocardiogram, tissue biopsy, etc.

 What does an immunologist do?